-Introducing the artist color wheel
+What is the artist color mixing wheel?

 The artist color wheel above shows 12 colors.
 Starting from the top going clockwise the colors are: red, red-orange, orange, yellow-orange, yellow, yellow-green, green-yellow, green, green-blue, blue, blue-purple, purple, and pink.

-The theory behind the color wheel is important
+The theory behind the color wheel

-Rather, once you understand the principles behind what the color wheel represents, it will purely serve as a visual reminder to yourself.
+Once you understand the principles behind what the color wheel represents, it will purely serve as a visual reminder to yourself.
 You will not need to paint with it in your hand, however it can be helpful to have it hanging on your studio wall as a reference.

-Primary color wheel
+Primary color wheel for artists

 Primary colors are the most important because it is from these three colors that all colors can be mixed.

 However, for a painter to mix all the colors they need from just primary colors would be quite difficult – because no tube of paint exists that is a pure form of blue, red and yellow.
 All colors contain some traces of other colors as well.
-Now, if you mix any two primary colors together you get… secondary colors!
+Now, if you mix any two primary colors together you get–secondary colors!

 Secondary colors in the color wheel